Rhoban/workspace/README.md

 ### Recommended Operating System

-The recommended operating system to run this version of the software is `Ubuntu 18.04 Bionic Beaver` using other OS might result on issues with some of the packages required.
+The recommended operating system to run this version of the software is `Ubuntu 20.04 Focal Fossa` using other OS might result on issues with some of the packages required.

 ### Installing APT dependencies